nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Description**: Deletes a contact from the list.

 **Test Case 1**:
-1. Identify the index of the contact you want to edit, `X`.
+1. Identify the index of the contact you want to delete, for example, `1`.
-2. Enter `delete X`.
+2. Enter `delete 1`.

 **Expected Result**:
-- Contact at index `X` is removed from the list.
+- Contact at index `1` is removed from the list.

 ### Sort Feature